 Palpation (search for a missing testis) should be done either in a relaxed supine position, while sitting (infants) or while standing (children).
 80% of nondescended testes are palpable.
 For nonpalpable testes, 20% are missing, 30% are atrophic inguinal testes and 50% are abdominal testes.

-Ultrasound is suitable for the location of the non-descended testes in the inguinal canal.
+Testicular ultrasound examination is suitable for the location of the non-descended testes in the inguinal canal.

 Laboratory tests are particularly indicated for bilateral nonpalpable testes.